Emergence of the Israelites: Transition From a Village Perspective

 What stories are making headlines in the world of biblical archaeology?
 What exciting discoveries in Israel, Jordan, and beyond are changing the ways that archaeologists and textual scholars view the biblical past?

 This lecture, explores some of the top biblical archaeology finds and stories from the past few years, from groundbreaking new methods for dating biblical battles to the controversial Mt.
 Ebal tablet that claims to be the earliest Hebrew inscription.
+Find out which discovery tops the list AND get a sneak peek at some of the fascinating and thought-provoking articles being prepared this coming year for BAR (Biblical Archaeology Review).

 Glenn Corbett is Editor-in Chief of BAR Magazine.